gurjindertoor/HRG-Starter-Project/README.md

 Feel free to research additional components and ideas to take your project to the next level!

+Additionally, you'll most likely need a breadboard for all of the connections and may also require a voltage regulator if you need to step down the voltage from the battery for some of the components.

 You'll eventually move on to using components that require a library that isn't automatically provided by the Arduino IDE as well.
 For example, if you use a Bluetooth module, it might require a specific library for you to utilize it.
 For this, you'll have to refer to the documentation provided with the module itself.
 Here's a guide and tutorial from the official Arduino website on how to install libaries: [Installing libraries](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library/).

 For extra parts like mounts and holders, you can check [Open Robotics Platform](https://openroboticplatform.com/library).
 If you don't find what you need, consider designing and 3D printing your own components.
 (See section below).